 Virtually every study ever conducted indicates that lap and shoulder belts cut the risk of serious or fatal injury by 40 to 55%.

-Consider that in 1997 in North Dakota, 103 people died in a total of
+Consider that in 1997 in North Dakota, 103 people died in a total of 88 fatal accidents on state roads.
+Of those 103 victims, 77 were riding in cars equipped with seat belts but were not wearing them.

 Thirty-four of the 88 fatal accidents were one-vehicle rollovers.
 Rollovers are among the most dangerous types of accidents for unrestrained drivers and passengers, since so many of them are thrown out of their vehicles.
-For instance,
+For instance, 27 people were thrown out and killed in North Dakota's 1997 accidents.

 The Big Book of Urban Legends.
 New York: Paradox Press, 1994.
 ISBN 1-56389-165-4 (p.
 95).